llm-bible/llm-bible.github.io/_publications/an2025accelerating.markdown

 bibkey: an2025accelerating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.18583"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Tools', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Efficiency and Optimization', 'Training Techniques', 'Pretraining Methods']
 ---
 The autoregressive nature of large language models (LLMs) limits inference speed.
 Each forward pass generates only a single token and is often